pauly7610/uber_surge_prediction/README.md

    # or
    yarn dev
    ```
-   This will start both the React app and the mock API server.
+   This will start both the React app on port 8000 and the mock API server on port 5000.

 ## Mock API